-The Company proposes to conduct an international offering of guaranteed senior notes and will commence a series of meetings with institutional investors.
+The Company proposes to conduct an international offering of guaranteed US dollar denominated senior fixed rate notes.
 In connection with the offering, the Company will provide certain institutional investors with recent corporate and financial information regarding the Group, including updated risk factors, management's discussion and analysis, description of property projects, related party transactions and indebtedness information, which information may not have previously been made public.
-An extract of such recent information is attached to this announcement, and can also be viewed at the Company's website www.kwgproperty.com at approximately the same time that such information is released to the institutional investors.
+The audited financial information of the Company for the year ended 31 December 2010 and a summary of the updated information which the Company considers to be material to the operation of the Company are set out in this announcement.
+An extract of such recent information is attached to this announcement and can also be viewed at the Company's website www.kwgproperty.com at approximately the same time that such information is released to the institutional investors.

-Completion of the Proposed Notes Issue is subject to market conditions and investor interest.
-Morgan Stanley and Standard Chartered, as the joint lead managers and the joint bookrunners, are managing the Proposed Notes Issue.
-The Company intends to use the proceeds of the Notes to finance existing and new property projects and for general corporate purposes.
+Completion of the Proposed Notes Issue is subject to, among others, market conditions and investor interest.
+The Notes are proposed to be guaranteed by the Subsidiary Guarantors.
+Citi, HSBC and Standard Chartered Bank, as the joint lead managers and the joint bookrunners, are managing the Proposed Notes Issue.
+As at the date of this announcement, the principal amount, the interest rates, the payment date and certain other terms and conditions of the Proposed Notes Issue are yet to be finalised.
+Upon finalising the terms of the Notes, it is expected that Citi, HSBC, Standard Chartered Bank, the Subsidiary Guarantors and the Company, will enter into the Purchase Agreement.
+The Company intends to use the proceeds of the Notes to finance its existing and new property projects.
 The Company may adjust the foregoing plans in response to changing market conditions and thus, reallocate the use of proceeds.

-The Company intends to seek a listing of the Notes on SGX-ST. Admission to the Official List of the SGX-ST and quotation of any Notes on the SGX-ST is not to be taken as an indication of the merits of the Company or the Notes.
+Approval in-principle has been received by the Company for the listing and quotation of the Notes on the Official List of SGX-ST. Admission to the Official List of the SGX-ST and quotation of any Notes on the SGX-ST is not to be taken as an indication of the merits of the Company or the Notes.